 How to check your messages and notifications on Teams

-The Activity feed helps users by serving as a one-stop-shop for viewing all messages, @mentions, team/channel mentions, whether you joined or were given control of a team, replies to your posts as well as posts you've liked, suggested posts, and trending posts.
+The Activity feed serves as a one-stop shop for viewing all messages, whether you joined or were given control of a team, replies to your posts as well as posts you've liked, suggested posts, and trending posts.
 You will receive a notification in both the Chat menu and Activity feed when you receive a message, but other notifications can be found only under Activities.

 How to change your profile picture on Teams

-Step 3: Select your new image and click the Open button to upload your phone, then select Save.
+Step 3: Select your new image, and click the Open button to upload your photo.